gojek/clickstream-web/docs/how-to-guides/use-mulitple-instance.md

 # Use multiple Clickstream instance

-Using multiple Clickstream instance in a single application can have some unintended behavior such as “duplicate events being fired”.
+Using multiple Clickstream instances in a single application can have some unintended behavior such as “duplicate events being fired”.

 ## Background